flatc - Man Page

 --defaults-json

-Output fields whose value is the default when writing JSON.
+Output fields whose value is equal to the default value when writing JSON text.

 --no-prefix